-The objectives below and considered in conjunction with the chance and severity of events that prevent the objectives being successfully realised:
+The objectives below are considered in conjunction with the probability and severity of events that prevent the objectives being successfully realised:

 Business Objective Risk Criteria / Standards:

 Safety: Public Safety

 Workplace Safety

 Network Operating

 Efficiency: Network Operating

 (doing things right) Network Design

 Human Resources

 Reliability: Network Operating

 Restoration Plans

 Contingency Plans

 Emergency Preparedness

 Maintenance / Renewal Plans

 Cost Effective: Societal Cost

 Business Cost

 Regulatory Cost

 Legal Cost

 The likelihood of interruption to energy delivery is a primary risk and its severity depends on where in the hierarchy of network assets the event takes place.
 The loss of a substation transformer can affect thousands of consumers for 24 hours, while a pole transformer may only affect a single dwelling for four hours.
+Similarly, a 33 kV sub-transmission line fault may drop supply to an isolated rural zone substation with a single transformer for a few hours, but a fault in that same lone 33/11 kV power transformer may lose power to the same consumers for one or more days until a replacement is sourced, transported to site, and commissioned.